ABOUT

 Using artificial intelligence and machine learning in the NHS

-The NIHR HRC in Paediatrics and Child Health is built on the foundations of over a decade of work and has evolved into an organisation with national and global reach.
+The NIHR HRC in Paediatrics and Child Health is built on the foundations of over a decade of work and has evolved into an organisation with global reach.

 In 2014, the TITCH (Technology Innovation Transforming Child Health) Network was established to be a national group of experts dedicated to transforming child health through technology and innovation with the aim of addressing common problems in child health technology.